 - Aftermarket: Supporting the customer’s needs after the sale represents up to 50% of the total acquisition cost to the customer.
 Responsiveness and reliability are paramount in maintaining a customer’s readiness to complete their mission.

 As there are many moving parts in the supply chain, issues and challenges can come up at various points.
-Understanding what challenges global supply chains might face in 2021 and which trends are imminent can help your business anticipate and plan for success.
+Understanding what challenges global supply chains might face and which trends are imminent can help your business anticipate and plan for success.

-Global Supply Chain Trends in 2021
+Global Supply Chain Trends

 1. Risk Mitigation